ReadabilityLOL/blog/content/page/now.md

 I'm going to try to update this site around once every two weeks.
 If I don't, just send me an angry email or something, and I'll be sure to disregard it completely.

 ## What I'm reading/listening to
-I recently finished reading Mort, by Terry Pratchett, which was the only book of Discworld I hadn't read yet.
-I'm currently rereading the books in random order now each night before bed, since I like doing some light reading each night.
-I'm also reading Don Quixote by Miguel de Cervantes in free periods at school and theoretically reading SPQR by Mary Beard in my free time, though the amount of tasks I have to do always expands to fill that free time, as per [Parkinson's Law](https://wikipedia.org/wiki/Parkinson's_law).
-I'm also reading Harry Potter and the Methods of rationality, as mentioned in [a previous post](/alittlebitofprocrastination).
+I'm currently rereading Discworld in order of books available at my library, and have picked up *The Science of Discworld*.
+I'm also reading *Starship Troopers* by Robert A. Heinlein, *This Inevitable Ruin* by Matt Dinniman, and *The Good Virus* by Tom Ireland.

 ## What I'm watching
-I'm not really currently watching anything except Bills games and random Youtube videos.
+I've been trying to watch through Agatha Christie's *Hercule Poirot Mysteries*, though I've gotten a bit sidetracked due to homework.

 ## What I'm working on right now
 I'm currently working on a few projects right now.
 First off, I'm working on a [notes app for Windows XP](/makinganotesapp1).

-My friend and I have DMed a couple sessions now, and it seems to be going well with Star Wars 5e.
-The main issue I think is that we haven't read the rulebook yet.
+My friend and I have been DMing for a while now, and it seems like we're not the best at the whole planning business.
+Hopefully we'll improve.

 I'm still exercising, but since I exercise in the mornings, I'm reliant on waking up early, which is not my strong suit.

-My group for gl4hs managed to make it past the research writing phase!
-Now we're going to present at ASGSR on December 6th.
+My group for gl4hs presented at ASGSR, and now we're planning to submit a research paper.

-I published my notes online, but it didn't help my quality of notes at all.

-Finally, I'm memorizing the book of Ephesians for a bible quizzing competition.
+Finally, I'm memorizing the book of Philippians for a bible quizzing competition.

-## What I'm learning

-I've neglected my anki cards for a few days now, and they've piled up to around 300.
-I should do them soon.

-I took the SAT for the first time last month, and I managed to get a 1510, praise God.
-I'm going to take it again, though.
-1600 or bust!

 ## Chess
-<div id="elo"></div>
+<div class = "section" id="elo"></div>

 I've started playing chess a bit more lately, mostly as a guest on [Chess.com](https://chess.com) and on [Lichess](https://lichess.org).
 I used lichess's api to attach my current elo in this section of the page, since that seemed like a fun way to provide motivation to improve my chess abilities.